nhershy/EsperantoSpellcheckMacOS/README.md

 # EsperantoSpellcheckMacOS
-A global Esperanto spellchecker for macOS
+How to configure a global Esperanto spellchecker for macOS